Public Relations Society of America: History

 In 1994, O'Dwyer from the O'Dwyer's PR trade journal alleged that PRSA was violating copyright laws by lending articles from USA Today, The New York Times, O'Dwyer's and others to members.
 Although O'Dwyer has been a critic of PRSA since the 1970s, this is often considered the beginning of a long-term dispute between PRSA and O'Dwyer that PR News described as a "never-ending back-and-forth."
 In 1996 and 2011, O'Dwyer criticized PRSA on issues such as financial transparency, auditing, and spending in the context of proposed increases in membership dues.
 PRSA said the increases were caused by an increase in services to members.

 In 2000, PRSA and the Institute for Public Relations signed a mutual declaration saying the two would work together in areas like ethics, education, accreditation, professional development, and new media.
 The society started two efforts to revise its definition of public relations in 2003 and 2007, but neither moved forward.
 In November 2011, PRSA led a Public Relations Defined initiative to create a crowd-sourced definition of public relations.
 927 submissions were made on PRSA's website filling in the blanks to the statement: "Public relations (does what) with or for (whom) to (do what) for (what purpose)."
 The winning definition was "a strategic communication process that builds mutually beneficial relationships between organizations and their publics."
 According to the Chartered Institute of Public Relations (CIPR), "reactions to the new PRSA definition were mixed and views vigorously debated."

 In 2011, PRSA publicized accusations that O'Dwyer had been eavesdropping on PRSA's conference calls.
 Later that year PRSA started refusing O'Dwyer entrance to their events and sent him a 23-page letter describing his behavior as disruptive and unethical.
 The National Press Club tried to negotiate his entrance unsuccessfully.

+In 2026, PRSA sent an email to members stating the organization would be taking an "apolitical stance" moving forward, arguing "we do not take positions on... ideological debates unrelated to communication practice."
+Some members responded negatively.